Blood samples are tested for anemia or signs of inflammation or to rule out other conditions

 Computer Tomography (CT) Scan

 A procedure utilizing computer imaging and X-ray scanning

 Video Capsule Endoscopy

-Images of the digestive tract are transmitted via an ingested miniature camera to a computer
+Images of the digestive track are transmitted via an ingested miniature camera to a computer

 Speak openly when talking with your doctor.

 It’s important to be up front and detailed with your doctor no matter how embarrassed you may feel about your symptoms, or if you feel rushed for time to discuss them.

 Remember, your doctor is a professional who is there to help you.
 To make the most of your visit, keep in mind these helpful tips:

 - Bring a list of recent medications